 The pilot plant is due to open in 2020, then the next step is to invite industrial partners.
 “We will focus on garment and fabric manufacturers, and clothing and apparel businesses to support us in the further development and tailoring of the technology,” says Michael.

-“The Global Change Award boosted the development, not only through the grant, which allowed to intensify our research and development activities, but also through dissemination of our development via various channels that were opened and provided by the Global Change Award.
-The award gave us a broader and more international audience and made our technology more tangible.
-This also motivated our previous partners to stay dedicated to us, as well as new partners to join the development,” Michael Hummel.
+“The Global Change Award boosted the development, not only through the grant, which allowed to intensify our research and development activities, but also through dissemination of our development via various channels that were opened and provided by the Global Change Award,” says Michael.

 Team members: Ali Harlin, Michael Hummel, Ilkka Kilpeläinen, Pirjo Kääriäinen, Herbert Sixta and Marjaana Tanttu